Find schools that offer these popular programs

-Online Auditing Courses
+Online Courses in Auditing

-Below are some common online graduate and undergraduate auditing courses offered as part of degree or certificate programs.
+Here are some common online graduate and undergraduate auditing courses offered as part of degree or certificate programs.

-- Cost Accounting Course: Accounting students in post-baccalaureate certificate or bachelor's degree programs typically complete cost accounting courses as part of prerequisite or core course requirements.
+- Accounting students in post-baccalaureate certificate or bachelor's degree programs typically complete cost accounting courses as part of prerequisite or core course requirements.
 Students learn how to pore over tax forms, payroll records and cash flow statements in order to determine whether expenses are justified by a finished product or service.

 - An international accounting course is aimed towards students or professionals who are working for a corporation or other organization involved in international business.
 Concepts covered include the differences between GAAP and IFRS, differing perceptions of accounting issues, as well as more specific details of how international corporations operate.

 - A forensic accounting course provides an overview of forensic accounting practices and fraud examination.
 The curriculum includes discussions of fraud prevention techniques, investigation practices, and the increasing use of information technology in the field.

 - In a situational ethics course, students are exposed to the ethical issues that they may encounter as professional auditors.
 They examine how theories of ethics and justice can be applied to ethical problems, which can help prepare them to make moral decisions in the future.